In

 starting as needed, without the need for editing,

-or we can shoot everything, creating
+or we can shoot everything with several cameras

 PRE-PRODUCTION PLANNING